LasagnaCake/MakaiLib/docs/specifications/formats.md

 "image": {
 	// Required
 	"data": {
-		"path": "" // Path to image file, relative to object definition file },
+		"path": "" // Path to image file, relative to definition file },
 	// Optional
 	// TODO: Change these to be its own enums